WheelerLab/QTPipe/Notes.md

 top #displays what processes are running typing 1 will display core use

-kill -9 PID #kill a process using its pid number
+kill -9 PID #kill a process using its pid number kill -9 $(pgrep -f command_name) #useful for commands that execute loops - exits the whole loop not just one iteration

 `ps aux --sort=-%mem | head` #To see which processes are using the most memory: